José Lebrún Moratinos: Episcopate

 Pope Pius XII appointed him titular bishop of Arado and auxiliary bishop of the diocese of Maracaibo on 2 August 1956.
 He was consecrated exactly a month later by the Nuncio to Venezuela.
 He was appointed Apostolic administrator of the see of Maracaibo on 23 October 1957.
 He was transferred to the see of Maracay in 1958.
 He was transferred to the see of Valencia in Venezuela in 1962.
 As a bishop he attended the Second Vatican Council.
 Pope Paul VI appointed him as Titular Archbishop of Voncaria and Coadjutor bishop of Caracas on 16 September 1972.
 He was elected vice-president of the Venezuelan Episcopal conference.
 He succeeded to the metropolitan see of Caracas on 24 May 1980.

 Cardinalate

-He was created and proclaimed Cardinal-Priest of S. Pancrazio in the consistory of 2 February 1983 by Pope John Paul II.
-He was elected as President of the Episcopal Conference of Venezuela, serving from 1984 to 1990.
-He resigned the pastoral government of the Archdiocese on 27 May 1995.
-He lost the right to participate in a conclave upon reaching the age of 80 in 1999.
+He was made Cardinal-Priest of S. Pancrazio in the consistory of 2 February 1983 by Pope John Paul II.
+He was elected President of the Episcopal Conference of Venezuela, serving from 1984 to 1990.
+He resigned as archbishop on 27 May 1995.
 He died on 21 February 2001 in Caracas.
 He is buried along with all the other bishops of Caracas.